 Use suppression to help create a structured view of your AWS resources.
 In addition, it allows you to focus on those assets that are most important to you.

-If you want to mark all shown resources as exceptions, you can click in the Overflow column and select Suppress these violations only, which is helpful if you have a long list and want to select all the resources.
+If you want to mark all shown resources as exceptions, you can click in the Actions column and select Suppress these violations only, which is helpful if you have a long list and want to select all the resources.

-After adding your tags, click ADD TAG, ADD EXCEPTION and SAVE to save your custom suppression rule.
-For AWS_CIS_4_2, you also have options to customize suppression by account, region and GroupID/Name.
+After adding your tags, click Add Tag, Add Exception, and Save to save your custom suppression rule.
+For AWS_CIS_4_2, you also have options to customize suppression by account, region, and GroupID/Name.

 Lacework compliance suppression is very flexible and powerful.
 Take the time to write exceptions so you can focus on your most important assets.